doppelganger9/blog/src/posts/2019-06-30-cypress-github-actions.md

 >
 > I also explained why I chose Netlify over GitHub Pages to deploy this blog.
 >
-> I hope it will help you setup this in your own Workflow!
+> I hope it will help you set up this in your own Workflow!
 > If I can be of any help, or If you have any questions about Cypress, Svelte, Sapper, GitHub Actions, or just want to say hi or thank you, [my DMs are open on Twitter](https://twitter.com/doppelganger9)!